On Lie $p$-algebras of cohomological dimension one: Lie -algebras of cohomological dimension one and almost-periodic algebras

-This lemma may be considered as a generalization of an elementary fact that a finite-dimensional Lie algebra of dimension $>1$ over an algebraically closed field contains a two-dimensional subalgebra.
-We do not assume finite-dimensionality, but the presence of $p$-structure is a condition strong enough to infer the same conclusion.
+This lemma may be considered as an extension of the elementary fact that a finite-dimensional Lie algebra of dimension $>1$ over an algebraically closed field contains a $2$-dimensional subalgebra (for the situation over non-algebraically closed fields, see the next section).
+We do not assume finite-dimensionality, but the presence of a $p$-structure is the condition strong enough to infer the same conclusion.

 \begin{proof} Let $L$ be a Lie $p$-algebra without two-dimensional subalgebras.
-By the same reason as in the proof of the Theorem, $L$ satisfies the condition (\ref{eq-p1}).
+By the same reasoning as in the proof of Theorem \ref{th-1}, $L$ satisfies the condition (\ref{eq-p1}).
 According to Proposition \ref{prop-jacobson} (with $n(x) = 1$ for all $x$), $L$ is either one-dimensional, or contains a nonzero nilpotent element.
 In the latter case by Lemma \ref{cor-nilp}, $L$ is one-dimensional too, a contradiction. \end{proof}

-Now Lemma \ref{lemma-2dim}, together with Corollary to Lemma \ref{lemma-cd}, provides an alternative proof of the Theorem in the case of algebraically closed ground field.
+\begin{proof}[An alternative proof of Theorem \ref{th-1}] Let $L$ be a Lie $p$-algebra of cohomological dimension one over a field $K$.
+Consider the Lie algebra $\overline L = L \otimes_K \overline K$ over the algebraic closure $\overline K$ of $K$.
+Any $\overline L$-module $M$ is also an $L$-module, and by the change-of-ring theorem (see, for example, \cite[Theorem 9.1.7]{weibel}), $\Homol^2(\overline L,M) \simeq \Homol^2(L,M) = 0$, hence $\overline L$ is a Lie $p$-algebra of cohomological dimensional one over an algebraically closed field.
+Now Lemma \ref{lemma-2dim} and Corollary \ref{cor-1} imply that $\overline L$, and hence $L$, is one-dimensional. \end{proof}